activitypods/activitypods/website/src/pages/specs/activitypods.md

 ### SPARQL endpoint respecting WAC permissions

 Every Pod comes with an SPARQL endpoint, linked to the WebID with the `void:sparqlEndpoint` predicate.
-Only SPARQL queries are supported, not SPARQL updates (You MUST use LDP or ActivityPub to modify data)
+Only SPARQL _queries_ are supported, not [SPARQL _updates_](https://www.w3.org/TR/sparql11-update/) (You MUST use LDP or ActivityPub to modify data)

 ### Proxy endpoint with non-GET methods

-We have extended the ActivityPub proxy endpoint to support methods others than GET.
+We have extended the [ActivityPub proxy endpoint](./activitypub#proxy-endpoint) to support HTTP methods others than GET.

+To do that, you may pass a [`multipart/form-data``](https://developer.mozilla.org/en-US/docs/Web/API/FormData/Using_FormData_Objects) Content-Type with the following fields:

+- `id`: The URI of the resource
+- `method`: The HTTP method to use (default to `GET`)
+- `headers`: The HTTP headers to pass to the request (in JSON format)
+- `body`: The body of the request (optional)

 ### Apps registration through ActivityPub